 Simply put, there is virtually no wasted expensive medicine left behind in the hub of the needle.
 This could potentially result in cost savings for your practice never before realized.
 They will be available in three sizes: the 30G x 13mm, the 33G x 9mm, and the 33G x 13mm.

 These premium hypodermic needles are manufactured in Japan with surgical stainless steel and a polypropylene hub.
-Most popular for aesthetics injections are the 30g, 32g, and 33g needles.
+Most popular for aesthetics injections are the 30g, 32g and 33g needles.

 These extra-thin wall cannulas from The Aesthetic Group (France) provide clinicians with a superior balance of flexibility vs. stiffness.
 They’re directionally marked, thereby making it quick and easy to identify where to inject.
 The large, 18g cannula is often used for fat transfer injections.

-Thanks in part to the rise of social media and reduced stigma of “getting a little work done,” more and more people are turning to injectables and other non-invasive procedures to look their very best.
+More people are turning to injectables and other non-invasive procedures to look their very best.

 Learn more below about the wide range of microcannula products that can help prevent or limit the side effects often associated with a standard needle.